 City officials hope the business and entrepreneurial communities will join arts organizations in this year’s Omaha Creative Week.

 The third Creative Week begins August 31st.
 Right now, planned events include discussions on arts and social change, a film festival for movies made using smartphones, and an open rehearsal at Opera Omaha.

 Mayor Jim Suttle says Creative Week celebrates innovations and ideas.
 “It’s what has made our city great and what will continue to make Omaha one of the most vibrant and unique cities in the nation.”

-The Omaha Public Schools board will again conduct a national search for a new superintendent.
+The Omaha Public Schools board will use a consulting firm from the Chicago area to assist with its second search for a new superintendent.